 Requirements of honeybees and other pollinators

-7. Honey Harvest
+7. Honey Harvest and Winter Preparation

-Honey extraction & handling, equipment & costs
+Honey extraction & handling, equipment & costs, and preparing for winter

-8. Information, Help and Support
+8. Information, Help, and Support

-Resources, books, magazines, local organizations, obtaining bees
+Resources, books, magazines, local organisations, obtaining bees

 This craft course provider has been awarded Silver status for receiving 5 or more 5 star ratings from previous students.